-- Text Messaging: Washington was the first state to pass a texting ban in 2007.
-Currently, 47 states, D.C., Puerto Rico, Guam and the U.S. Virgin Islands ban text messaging for all drivers.
-All but 4 have primary enforcement.
-Of the 3 states without an all driver texting ban, 2 prohibit text messaging by novice drivers.
+Text Messaging: Washington was the first state to pass a texting ban in 2007.
+Currently, 48 states, D.C., Puerto Rico, Guam and the U.S. Virgin Islands ban text messaging for all drivers.
+All but 3 have primary enforcement.
+Of the 2 states without an all driver texting ban, 1 prohibits text messaging by novice drivers.

-Crash Data Collection: All states except 2 include at least one category for distraction on police crash report forms, although the specific data collected varies.
+Crash Data Collection: All states except 2 (Connecticut and New Hampshire) include at least one category for distraction on police crash report forms, although the specific data collected varies.
 The Model Minimum Uniform Crash Criteria (MMUCC) guideline provides best practices on distraction data collection.

 Preemption Laws: Some states have preemption laws that prohibit local jurisdictions from enacting their own distracted driving bans.
 States with such laws include – but may not be limited to – Florida, Iowa, Kentucky, Louisiana, Mississippi, Nevada, Pennsylvania, Oklahoma, Oregon and South Carolina.